LastPass $24.45 Million Data Security Incident Settlement

 To be eligible for benefits from this settlement, individuals or entities must meet the following criteria:

-• Received an email notice from LastPass about the 2022 data security incident or about this settlement
+• They received an email notice from LastPass about the 2022 data security incident or the settlement.

-• Be residing in the United States, or a company/entity registered to do business in the United States
+• They reside in the United States or are a company/entity registered to do business in the United States.

 The settlement class includes:

-• Organizations or entities registered in the US with affected LastPass accounts
+• Organizations or entities registered in the United States with affected LastPass accounts

 How much are LastPass settlement payouts?

-The settlement offers a several types of benefits, both monetary and non-monetary, depending on account type, residency, and losses.
+The settlement offers several types of benefits depending on account type, residency and losses:

-• Up to $300 reimbursement per claimant for documented ordinary losses fairly traceable to the incident
+• For documented ordinary losses fairly traceable to the incident, up to $300 reimbursement per claimant

 • Payouts are subject to a $16.25 million aggregate cap

-All cash and crypto benefits are subject to pro rata distribution, which means the actual payment may be increased or decreased depending on the number of valid claims and the total costs deducted from the fund.
+All cash and crypto benefits are subject to pro rata distribution, which means the settlement administrator may increase or decrease the actual payment depending on the number of valid claims and the total costs it deducts from the fund.

-To receive a payout and benefits, class members must submit a claim form.
-Claims can be filed online using the online claim form or by mailing a completed PDF claim form to the settlement administrator.
+To receive a payout and benefits, class members must submit an online claim form or print and complete the PDF claim form to mail to the settlement administrator.

 Settlement administrator's mailing address: LastPass Data Security Incident Litigation Settlement Administrator, P.O.
 Box 2230, Portland, OR 97208-2230